 Hoi An/ Da Nang – Flight to Ho Chi Minh City (HCM City)Day 12

-After breakfast, you will be transferred to Da Nang International Airport for a short-flight to Ho Chi Minh City (HCM City).
+After breakfast, you will be transferred to Da Nang International Airport for a short flight to Ho Chi Minh City (HCM City).
 Upon arrival, with the help of your private guide, driver and private vehicle, you will visit the War Remnant Museum, Notre Dame Cathedral, and the General Post Office.
-Your light lunch will be light with Mekong Delta specialty Banh Xeo (literally “sizzling cake”) – the Vietnamese savory pancakes made out of rice flour, water, turmeric powder, and sometimes coconut milk (in the Southern regions), stuffed with slivers of fatty pork, shrimp, and bean sprouts and then pan fried.
+You’ll have a light lunch with Mekong Delta specialty Banh Xeo (literally “sizzling cake”) – the Vietnamese savory pancakes made out of rice flour, water, turmeric powder, and sometimes coconut milk (in the Southern regions), stuffed with slivers of fatty pork, shrimp, and bean sprouts and then pan-fried.

-The afternoon is free for your own exploration of HCM City.
+The afternoon will be free for your own exploration of HCM City.

 In the evening, you will grill your own food in a local BBQ village restaurant in HCM City.
 Enjoy your delicious dinner while surrounded by cheerful locals.

 HCM City – Mekong Delta (Vinh Long, Can Tho)Day 13

 After breakfast and check-out, you and your private tour guide will set off for a drive through the Mekong Delta to the town of Cai Be, well-known for its floating market.
 Here you will board your private boat for a cruise along the maze of waterways and canals to Vinh Long.

 You will stop at the home of a Bonsai gardener, where we will be treated exotic tropical fruits and then followed by a sumptuous lunch with local cuisine, including the popular dish of ‘Elephant ear fish’, before continuing our exploration of the tributaries and canals of the delta.